betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/FellowshipsApply.md

 ### Timeline for 2020 BSSw Fellowship Program

 - **Tuesday, Sept 3, 2019**: Fellowship application process opens.
 - **Friday, Sept 20, 1:00-2:00 pm EDT**: Fellowship webinar, Q&A. [Subscribe](https://bssw.io/pages/receive-our-email-digest) to our mail list to be notified about details.
-If you missed the webinar, please see the [FAQ page](https://bssw.io/resources/bssw-fellowship-program-faq) for links to a recording, as well as the questions that have been raised (with answers, of course!)
+If you miss the webinar, please see the [FAQ page](https://bssw.io/pages/bssw-fellowship-faq), where we will post links to a recording, as well as the questions that have been raised (with answers, of course!)
 - **Tuesday, Oct 15, 2019**: Application deadline, before midnight, PDT.
 This is a firm deadline that will not be extended.
 - **Jan 6, 2020 – March 31, 2021**: Period of performance for 2020 BSSw Fellows.
 - **Feb 3-7,2020**: Fellows announced at DOE ECP Annual Meeting in Houston, TX.